dmduran12/personal-site/README.md

    The app will be available at `http://localhost:5173`.

 ## Codespaces
-For development inside GitHub Codespaces, run the helper script.
-The repository includes a devcontainer configuration based on the `base:ubuntu` image.
-Node.js 18 and pnpm are installed via devcontainer features, ensuring the container can be created even if the Node-specific image is unavailable:
+For development inside GitHub Codespaces, run the helper script:

 ```bash
 ./scripts/start.sh
 ```
-This script installs dependencies and starts the dev server automatically.
+It installs dependencies and starts the dev server automatically.

 ## Building for Production
 ```bash